punkave/zoltar/README.md

     node app

-5. Next, **configure your system to use the provided `proxy.pac` file for webserver proxy configuration.** All the major web browsers provide a way to do this, so this works across Windows, Linux and Mac.
+5. **configure your system to use the provided `proxy.pac` file for webserver proxy configuration.** All the major web browsers provide a way to do this, so this works across Windows, Linux and Mac.
 On a Mac you can just do it system-wide:

 * Go to System Preferences
 * Open "Network"